 Do not rent a car if you are only visiting Dublin.
 Dublin is a compact city with narrow, sometimes confusing streets and walking is the number one way to get around.
 Taxis are plentiful and can be hailed on the street (metered fares payable by cash only) for the times when your legs are tired.
 Dublin Bus, the LUAS tram, and DART trains are also convenient for getting around on public transportation.
 Buy a visitor LEAP card upon arrival in Dublin to avail of public transportation easily.

-Where to Eat in Dublin
+Where to Eat in Dublin for Dinner

 Cornucopia // Dublin has a reputation for being a difficult place for vegetarians but those perpetuating that stereotype must not know about Cornucopia.
 Cornucopia is a casual vegetarian restaurant serving homemade comfort food in Dublin City Centre.